switchspan/switchspan.github.io/source/_posts/2014-01-07-rabbitmq-cookbook.markdown

 - technology
 ---
 {% img left /images/rabbitmq_cookbook.jpg 200 %}
 I recently finished my first go at being a technical reviewer for a technology book: the [RabbitMQ Cookbook][cookbook].
 I kind of 'happened' into reviewing from some of the tech talks, blog posts and [slide decks][slides] I have done on the subject of [RabbitMQ][rabbitmq].
-An editorial representative from [Packt Publishing][packt] contacted me to see if I would be interested in being a technical reviewer for the up comming book -- and the adventure began.
+An editorial representative from [Packt Publishing][packt] contacted me to see if I would be interested in being a technical reviewer for the upcoming book -- and the adventure began.

 A technical reviewer looks primarily at the technical correctness and ease of understanding in each of the chapters.
 There are plenty of opportunities to offer suggestions for improvements to the author(s).